-- (d) Credit risk (continued) - (i) Trade receivables
+(i) Trade receivables

-The trade receivables arise from its operations in Kurdistan Region of Iraq and Egypt (USD 64 million and USD 30 million, respectively.
-(2021: USD 43 million and USD 24 million, respectively).
+The trade receivables arise from its operations in Kurdistan Region of Iraq and Egypt (USD 103 million and USD 48 million, respectively (2022: USD 64 million and USD 30 million, respectively).
 The requirement for impairment is analysed at each reporting date on an individual basis for major customers (Government related entities).
 The calculation is based on actual historical data and the status of the customer.
-The maximum exposure to credit risk at the reporting date is the carrying amount as illustrated in note 21.
+The maximum exposure to credit risk at the reporting date is the carrying amount as illustrated in note 20.